 - How are they responding to the message?
 Pay attention to the signals and adjust as you go.

 It takes grit to get the answers to the questions above.
-You have to care about your audience, fans, clients, enough to keep pushing until you discover the message that matters to them.
+You have to care about your audience, fans, clients, enough to keep pushing until you discover the marketing message that matters to them.
 It’s funny, the better you do this, the greater the impact on your bottomline.
 And if marketing is such a lifeline for your business, then it’s worth your attention.
 You don’t have to do everything — you probably have enough on your plate — but you do have to understand the strategy, protect the process, test your efforts and keep moving forward.
 In marketing, communication as well as business, it’s the consistent behavior that produces the best results.

 — Ms. J —